If you are a regular visitor to our website or follow us on Instagram then you’ll know that I am a frisbee-loving dog.

 A good frisbee flight style for chasing, fetching and playing tug

 Some frisbees fly long and low, others fly up and down and don’t go as far, so if your heart’s desire is to chase a disc and run long, you will need to get a frisbee designed to go the distance.

 Should you buy a soft or hard dog frisbee?

 If you’re new to frisbee and you aren’t a big toy chewer then I suggest getting a soft dog frisbee rather than starting with a hard frisbee, which can be hard on your mouth.

-The only drawback to these is that I love the mouth-feel so much that I’m less quick to drop them, compared to harder frisbees.
+The only drawback to soft discs is that I love the mouth-feel so much that I’m less quick to drop them, compared to harder frisbees.
 If that sounds like you, then you may get more use out of a hard disc before you destroy it.

 Frisbee durability and life